Henry III of France: French reign (1574–1589)

 Henry was crowned king of France on 13 February 1575 at Reims Cathedral.
 Although he was expected to produce an heir after he married the 21-year-old Louise of Lorraine on 14 February 1575, no issue resulted from their union.

+In 1574, Henry renewed letters that gave Portuguese New Christians the right of settling in France.

 In 1576, Henry signed the Edict of Beaulieu, which granted many concessions to the Huguenots.
-His action resulted in the Henry I, Duke of Guise, forming the Catholic League.
+His action resulted in Henry I, Duke of Guise, forming the Catholic League.
 After much posturing and negotiations, Henry was forced to rescind most of the concessions that had been made to the Protestants in the edict.

+After 1582, Henry became convinced of the need for fiscal reform to break the cycle of expedients upon which he had relied.
+To this end he summoned an Assembly of Notables which met from November 1583 to February 1584.
+While he failed to convince them of his most radical tax plans, the notables forwarded a series of proposals to him which would be embodied in his legislation during 1584.
+As a result of these policies the royal budget was almost balanced in 1585, before it was subject to political shock.

 In 1584, the king's youngest brother and heir presumptive, Francis, Duke of Anjou, died.
 Under Salic Law, the next heir to the throne was Protestant Henry of Navarre, a descendant of Louis IX (Saint Louis).
 The possibility of a Protestant on the throne led to the War of the Three Henrys.
 Under pressure from the duke of Guise, Henry III issued an edict suppressing Protestantism and annulling Henry of Navarre's right to the throne.